 - Title/subtitle: should adequately reflect the contents of the exposition.

 - Abstract: in 125–250 words, should describe the exposition’s topic, the author’s methodology, and the significance and contribution to the field; it should draw the reader in.
-It should include the keywords for the exposition.
+Please note that the anonymised abstract is sent to prospective peer reviewers and of vital importance to finding the best possible reviewers for your submission.

 - Table of contents: should be complete and linked to respective exposition contents pages.
 Input this using the exposition properties dialogue.